brinuk/Remote-ID-Drone-and-Pilot-Spoofer/README.md

 Detects your location with a GPS module and spawns 16 fake drones and 16 fake pilots around your location.

-Built on the work by JJShoots/RemoteIDSpoofer
+Built on the work by JJShoots/RemoteIDSpoofer to which I added my GPS decoder library.

 Uses a Wemos R2 arduino type board and a BN220 GPS module.
 Connections for the Wemos R2 to BN220 are shown in the arduino sketch code